sfc-gh-dwilczak/tutorials/docs/snowflake/container/cpu/jupyter.md

 ## Docker

-### Download tutorial files
+### Download
-Lets [download the files](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/container/cpu/files.zip) we'll need for the docker file and service file later.
+Lets first [download the files](https://sfc-gh-dwilczak.github.io/tutorials/snowflake/container/cpu/files.zip) we'll need for the docker file and service file later.

 ### Run Locally
 Our goal is to run the application locally and check if it works and then upload the dockerfile / image to our snowflake image repository so it can be hosted on Snowflake container services.